Ensuring locality in QFT via string-local fields: Introduction

 \subsection{The scenario}

-Modern algebraic quantum field theory (AQFT), with its emphasis on algebras of observables rather than on fields \cite{Yngvason15, Witten18}, and the customary theoretical constructions and procedures to deal with the Standard Model (SM) phenomena, in particular the model's reliance on classical Lagrangians and gauge theory, are sociologically divorced.
-Since it is hard to dispute that QFT should stand on its own legs, ``not on classical crutches''~\cite{Jordan29}, a review of this sorry state of affairs is permanently on the charts.
+Modern algebraic quantum field theory (AQFT), with its emphasis on algebras of observables rather than on fields \cite{Yngvason15, Witten18}, and the customary theoretical constructions and procedures to deal with the Standard Model (SM) phenomena, in particular the model's reliance on classical Lagrangians and gauge theory, have been sociologically divorced for many years.
+Since it is hard to dispute that QFT should stand on its own legs, ``not on classical crutches'' \cite{Jordan29}, a revision of this sorry state of affairs is permanently on the charts; and indeed such is the purpose of several relatively recent papers which attempt to formulate perturbative gauge theories in terms of $C^*$-algebras.
+See in this respect \cite{BrunettiDFR21} and the antecedents cited there.